mysociety/fixmystreet/customising/boundaries.md

 a problem).
 But it *is* possible, with some customisation, to change this behaviour.

-If you just want to see what shape a boundary actually is on the map to check it's covering the area you want, you can see this by going to the MapIt server it's on, and looking at that area's HTML page.
+If you just want to see a boundary drawn on a map to check that it's covering the area you want, you can see this by going to the MapIt server it's on, and looking at that area's HTML page.
 For example, see the [boundary for Norway](http://global.mapit.mysociety.org/area/363186.html) on the global MapIt server.